jncofool/OnboardOffboardApp/README.md

 A browser-based onboarding and offboarding portal with a companion CLI purpose-built for hybrid Active Directory and Microsoft 365 environments.
 All behaviour is configuration-driven so you can point the toolkit at bundled mock data for demos or wire it up to your tenant for day-to-day operations.

 ## Features
+- **Hybrid AD + Azure AD Support**: Manage both on-premises Active Directory groups and cloud-based Azure AD security groups, M365 Groups, and Distribution Lists
-- Configuration-driven (YAML file and/or environment variables) connection to Active Directory and sync tooling.
+- **Configuration-driven**: YAML file and/or environment variables for flexible deployment
-- Responsive web UI to onboard, clone, and offboard users without command-line parameters.
+- **Responsive web UI**: Onboard, clone, and offboard users without command-line parameters
-- Manage reusable job role templates that define default OUs, managers, and attribute payloads.
+- **Job role templates**: Define default OUs, managers, groups, licenses, and attribute payloads
-- Explore potential managers and the Active Directory OU tree via the portal or CLI.
-- Provision new employees into AD, clone from existing accounts, and trigger a configurable directory sync command (for example Azure AD Connect).
+- **User cloning**: Duplicate existing users with all their group memberships (AD, Azure, M365, Distribution Lists)
+- **License management**: Assign Microsoft 365 licenses with intelligent dependency handling (base licenses before add-ons)
+- **Background worker**: Async license and group assignment with automatic retry logic
+- **Distribution List support**: Exchange Online PowerShell integration for managing Distribution Lists
+- **Mock mode**: Test the entire workflow without touching a live directory

 ## Prerequisites
 - Python 3.10+
-- Access to an Active Directory domain controller over LDAP/LDAPS, **or** use the bundled mock directory settings for local testing.
+- Access to an Active Directory domain controller over LDAP/LDAPS, **or** use the bundled mock directory settings for local testing
-- Service account credentials capable of creating user objects and running sync commands when targeting a real directory.
+- Service account credentials capable of creating user objects and running sync commands when targeting a real directory
+- (Optional) Azure AD app registration with Microsoft Graph API permissions for M365 license and group management
+- (Optional) Certificate-based authentication for Exchange Online PowerShell (Distribution List management)

 Install the runtime dependencies: